Components

 -

-User clicks the dropdown to open a list of sort options.
+Clicking or tapping the component opens the list of sort options.
 Alternatively, a screen-reader user may arrow up and down the list without opening the menu.
-The Sort component uses the Select as the foundation and shares similar behavior.
+The Sort component uses the Select component as the foundation and shares similar behavior.

 - Results automatically update when you select a sort option.
 This is known as implicit submission.